 Queen Marie Antoinette (1755-1793), born Archduchess Maria Antonia Josepha Johanna von Habsburg-Lothringen, is known as the queen who led a tragic yet romantic life, who spent more time on her own pleasures than being a responsible royal, who was obsessed with fashion, pageantry and the Ermine Cape Effect; who was the subject of scathing cartoons and scandals and who eventually lost everything she held dear during The French Revolution.
+Today, she's best known for saying "let them eat cake," which she never actually said.

 Her childhood in the Habsburg (Austrian) empire was excessively pampered and free spirited.
 This did not prepare her for her eventual life in Versailles.
 As the fifteenth of sixteen children she was certainly not brought up as might befit a future occupant of the greatest European throne of its time, in regards to either education or life experience.
 In fact, she was sent to France only after a series of misfortunes took her older sisters out of the running.
 In the interim, many Austrian court customs had been discarded as too stuffy by her mother, the Empress Maria Theresa.
 Antoinette (as she was known) tried to impose this same openness on Versailles, and brought with her an overall distrust of the intensely rigid formal etiquette which characterised the French court.
 Such youthful optimism is understandable to a modern audience, but she was seen as a legitimate threat to the prestige of many powerful courtiers in Versailles, many of whom were already uneasy about this representative of France's ancient enemy.
 France's governmental system may have glittered outwardly, but its rapidly decaying core of greed and self-interest made for a complex maze that even the most astute princess might have had trouble negotiating.
 And astute Antoinette was not.
 It didn't help at all that she was stuck with a heavy, lumpish husband who openly preferred the company of the palace workmen over hers (told that he shouldn't eat so much at his wedding night banquet, the future Louis XVI responded, "Oh, I always sleep better after a good supper.").
 Lonely and neglected, trying to shut out the mockery over her nonexistent sex life, the teenage princess embarked on the whirl of gaiety that became her legend.